-Rabbinical College of America utilizes the services of Higher Education Compliance and Management, a financial aid consulting firm with many years of experience in the field of financial aid.
+Rabbinical College of America utilizes the services of Higher Education Compliance and Management, a financial aid consulting firm with many years of experience in the field.
 Rabbinical College of America offers a variety of federal and state financial aid programs to its students.
 Higher Education Compliance and Management oversees administration of the programs.

-Any student who has difficulty in meeting his educational costs at Rabbinical College of America should make an appointment with Mrs. Shoshana Solomon, Registrar, to learn about the options available to him, which may include grants, scholarships, work-study programs and deferred payment plans.
-The institution does not participate in student loan programs.
+Any student who has difficulty in meeting his educational costs at Rabbinical College of America should contact Rabbi Israel Goldberg, Financial Aid Administrator, to learn about the options available to him.
+These may include grants, scholarships, work-study programs and deferred payment plans.

-The financial aid office, which is open during regular business hours, will make a determination as to the expected amount to be paid by the student and his family and evaluate what federal aid, if any, may be available to the student.
+The financial aid office, which is open during regular business hours, will make a determination as to the expected amount to be paid by the student and his family, and will evaluate what federal and state aid, if any, may be available to the student.